Florida Golf Course Reviews

 Streamsong Red Golf Course Hole 7: This par five has one constant: left is bad at all times.
 The problem is the hole hugs the trouble, especially the green that has a "dune" to its right that makes approaches from the left side better.
 So, the game is a clear one: challenge the trouble, but avoid it, to be rewarded.

 Streamsong Red Course Hole 12: This par four is crazy long & mean (although fairly wide).
-It doglegs left and has some water right on the second but basically the player just has to mash to shots straight to have a chance at par.
+It doglegs left and has some water right on the second but basically the player just has to mash two shots straight to have a chance at par.

 Streamsong Red Course Hole 15: This is an uphill par four that is long.
 The massive bunker to the left of the fairway must be avoided at all cost but there is a better angle to most pins from the left side of the fairway.